ChrisColeTech/todo-list-mcp/README.md

 5. Repeat steps 3-4 until all done

 #### **📝 Individual Task Management**
+**User prompt:** *"I need to create a task to fix the payment gateway bug.
+Add detailed steps for debugging, then help me update it as I work and mark it complete when done."*

 Create and manage single tasks:
 1. [`create-todo`](#1-create-todo---create-a-new-todo-with-auto-assigned-task-number) → Create single task
 2. [`update-todo`](#3-update-todo---update-a-todos-title-or-description) → Modify if needed
 3. [`complete-todo`](#4-complete-todo---mark-a-todo-as-completed) → Mark done

 #### **🔍 Task Discovery & Management**
+**User prompt:** *"I lost track of my work.
+Show me what tasks are still pending, help me find anything related to 'authentication', and give me a quick overview of my active work."*

 Find and organize existing tasks:
 - [`list-active-todos`](#11-list-active-todos---list-all-non-completed-todos) → See what's pending
 - [`search-todos-by-title`](#12-search-todos-by-title---search-todos-by-title) → Find specific tasks
 - [`summarize-active-todos`](#14-summarize-active-todos---generate-summary-of-active-todos) → Get overview

 #### **🏗️ Project Setup Workflow**
+**User prompt:** *"I'm starting a new project and want to clean slate.
+Clear all my old tasks, then create new ones from my project files in `/new-project/src`, show me what got created, and tell me where to start."*

 Setting up a new project with tasks:
 1. [`clear-all-todos`](#8-clear-all-todos---delete-all-todos-from-the-database) → Start fresh
 2. [`bulk-add-todos`](#7-bulk-add-todos---create-multiple-tasks-from-folder-contents) → Create from project files